Trump hopes he can get into heaven and believes solving Ukraine war will get him there

 US president suggested brokering peace between Russia and Ukraine would help him ‘get to heaven’

-President Donald Trump said on Tuesday that he hopes brokering peace between Russia and Ukraine will land him a spot in heaven.
+President Donald Trump said he hopes brokering peace between Russia and Ukraine will land him a spot in heaven.

-Speaking with Fox and Friends just one day after hosting European leaders, including Ukrainian President Volodymyr Zelensky, at the White House, Trump hinted that helping end the war also benefited him.
+Speaking with Fox and Friends just one day after hosting European leaders, including Ukrainian President Volodymyr Zelensky, at the White House, Trump hinted that helping end the war could also benefited him.
+The leaders met as Trump continues to push for an end of the war between Russia and Ukraine.

 “If I can save 7,000 people a week from being killed, I think that’s pretty– I want to try to get to heaven if possible, I’m hearing that I’m not doing well.
 I am really at the bottom of the totem pole,” Trump joked.